TaylorJadin/jadin.me/content/posts/2024/03/whats-a-website/index.md

 She then asked, “like a charger?”

-And the best clarification I could come back was “No, you read it.”
+And the best clarification I could come back with was “No, you read it.”

-The line of questioning continued.
+The line of questioning continued until she essentially got bored by it.

 As a person who is deeply personally invested in the web, I highly recommend talking to a 4 year old about what websites are, with very little prior knowledge, no jargon, and no visual aid.